The Argument for God from Experience: What is Tacit Knowing?

 Premise 1: Human beings have experiences that evoke a profound sense of dependence, awe, and transcendence (what Schleiermacher calls the feeling of absolute dependence).

 Premise 2: These experiences are epistemically significant.
-Importantly, they constitute non-propositional knowledge (in the same vein as 'knowledge how,' or 'knowledge of taste,' etc.)
+Importantly, they constitute non-propositional knowledge.

 In my past couple of posts, I have attempted to clarify and defend Premise 1.
 In short, I explained in detail what Schleiermacher means by his feeling of absolute dependence, as well as offered research in support of the claim that humans have experiences which evoke feelings of transcendence, awe, and dependence.

 My current goal is to provide justification for Premise 2.
 I would like to explore my assertion that these experiences are epistemically significant, as a source of non-propositional knowledge.
-To start, I will explore the concept of tacit knowledge, as presented through the work of scientist and philosopher, Micheal Polanyi.
+In this entry, I will explore the concept of tacit knowledge, as presented through the work of scientist and philosopher, Micheal Polanyi.

 What is Tacit Knowledge?